fenago/automation-anywhere-next-level/md/lab4.md

 ## Lab:	Understanding Types of Bots

-So in this lab we'll discover whether the bots page So first in Bots page, we can see the developer bots that we already developer.
+So in this lab we'll discover the bots page.
+In Bots page, we can see the developer bots that we already developer.

 ![](./images/50.png)

 So here we can see our bot notepad and we can see here a folder that is created by default.
 So sample bots that has nothing.
-So we can create folders to organize better our automation.
-So basically, for example, we can click here and create a sub folder.
+We can create folders to organize better our automation.
+So basically, for example, we can create a sub folder.

 ![](./images/51.png)